-A person has a duty to care for others in the way in which they conduct themselves.
-This case is currently accepted as the basis of the modern law of negligence including the concept of Duty of Care.
+A person has a duty to care for others in how they conduct themselves.
+This case is currently accepted as the basis of the modern law of negligence, including the concept of Duty of Care.

-In relation to the duty of care owed by an employer to his employees, this issue was settled in the matter of Wilsons & Clyde Coal Co v English (AC 57 [1938]) which established that employers undoubtedly owed a duty of care to their employees (Brooks 1993).
-Since this case there have been numerous similar cases which support these findings.
+In relation to the duty of care owed by an employer to his employees, this issue was settled in the matter of Wilsons & Clyde Coal Co v English (AC 57 [1938]), which established that employers undoubtedly owed a duty of care to their employees (Brooks 1993).
+Since this case, there have been numerous similar cases that support these findings.

-The courts have determined the common law duty of care to mean that all employers must take reasonable care for the safety of their employees and others who may be affected by the employers business or work activities.
-Sometimes this common law duty of care is described in terms of providing
+The courts have determined the common law duty of care to mean that all employers must take reasonable care for the safety of their employees and others who may be affected by the employer's business or work activities.
+Sometimes, this common law duty of care is described in terms of providing.

-- safe systems of work
+- Safe systems of work

-- a safe place of work
+- A safe place of work

-- safe plant and equipment
+- Safe plant and equipment

-- competent staff
+- Competent staff